aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/comboboxactivexcontrol/_index.md

 ```

-the maximum number of characters
+Gets the maximum number of characters

 **Returns:**
 int